isabella232/element-zstack/docs/src/concepts.md

 ## Key Partnerships

-Over the several years, many labs have developed DataJoint-based pipelines for volumetric data.
+Many labs have developed DataJoint-based pipelines for volumetric data.
 The DataJoint team collaborated with several and interviewed these teams to understand their experiment workflow, associated tools, and interfaces.
 These teams
 include:

+- Andreas Tolias Lab, Baylor College of Medicine
-- Applied Physics Laboratory, Johns Hopkins
+- Applied Physics Laboratory, Johns Hopkins University

 ## Element architecture